The Ekwanok Country Club dress code contributes to the tradition, decorum and dignity of our club and applies to the entire club property.

 Daytime Dining: Golf attire and tennis whites are acceptable in all areas of the club.

 Evening Dining: Gentlemen are expected to wear coats and ties for Sunday dinners and special evening events, with equally appropriate attire for ladies.
-Jackets are not required for Club Nights, Nine and Dine, and Wednesday Night Dinners after bridge.
+Jackets are not required for Club Nights, 9 and Dine and Wednesday Night Dinners after bridge.

 GOLF AND TENNIS

 Golf Course: Proper golf attire is required at all times on the golf course and the practice facilities.